-- The following information is reported annually to Members and is available on the Councils website:
+- The following information is reported annually to Members and is available on the Councils website;

 - Performance in delivering the Council's priorities;

 - Statement of Accounts;

 - Annual Governance Statement;

 - Annual Internal Audit Report

 - Annual External Audit Letter

 - In addition to the above, the Council has a transparency page on the website which provides public access to information in accordance with the Local Government Transparency Code.

-Assurance and effective accountability
+· Assurance and effective accountability

-- Internal Audit provides assurance throughout the year on the key systems of internal control. - The External Auditor provides assurance on the Councils financial statement. - The Councils governance arrangements are reviewed on an annual basis. - There is a Corporate Complaints, Compliments and Comments Policy in place. - Independent reviews of council services are undertaken from time to time, any feedback in respect of such reviews are noted and acted upon accordingly. - 3.2 A key element of the Councils governance arrangements concerns safeguarding.
+- Internal Audit provides assurance throughout the year on the key systems of internal control. - The External Auditor provides assurance on the Councils financial statement. - The Councils governance arrangements are reviewed on an annual basis. - There is a Corporate Complaints, Compliments and Comments Policy in place. - Independent reviews of council services are undertaken from time to time, any feedback in respect of such reviews are noted and acted upon accordingly. - The Statutory Officers Group and Corporate Assurance Group review all corporate complaints, compliments and comments.

+- 3.2 A key element of the Councils governance arrangements concerns safeguarding.
 Newcastle-under-Lyme Borough Council has both a moral and legal obligation to ensure a duty of care for children and vulnerable adults across all its services.
 As a Council we are committed to ensuring that all children and vulnerable adults are protected and kept safe from harm whilst engaged in services organised and provided by us.
 We ensure this by; - Having a Safeguarding Policy in place, - Mandatory training in place for all Members and Officers, - Carrying out the appropriate level of Disclosure and Barring Service (DBS) checks for employees, and - Working closely with the Staffordshire Safeguarding Children's Board & Staffordshire and Stoke-on-Trent Adult Safeguarding Partnership.